ktwrd/kate.pet/blog_posts/of-github-suspended.md

 Our Github organization *was* restored, but all existing issues on all repositories are invisible, which is a pain in the ass.
 Since this incident, we've now migrated to a private Gitea instance for tracking internal issues and bugs.
 I would strongly recomend that you use a private Gitea instance as a backup for your Github repositories and projects.

-This slightly impacted our ability to work on the Steam Release for Open Fortress, but it hasn't crippled us.
+This slightly impacted our ability to work on the Steam Release for Open Fortress (since we *used to* use Github for Project/Task Tracking), but it hasn't crippled us.
 Infact, [a blog post was published recently](https://steamcommunity.com/gid/103582791475086610/announcements/detail/515216422280888824) about our progress so far for the Steam Release.

 ## Blog Post